leob/ionic-quickstarter/README.md

 or other services) noticing anything.

-The ability to run with 'mock' implementations makes it easy to develop quickly without having to perform a complicated production setup.

-In test mode, running with mocked implementations makes running your unit tests a lot faster of course.
+The ability to run with 'mock' implementations makes it easy to develop quickly without having to perform a complicated production setup, and in test mode, the mock implementations makes running your unit tests a lot faster of course.

 ## Contributing